LegumeFederation/CowpeaMine/README.md

-# CowpeaMine
+# VignaMine
-A mine with cowpea genomic data loaded from the LIS datastore
+A mine with Vigna data loaded from the LIS datastore